core-wg/senml-more-units/draft-ietf-core-senml-more-units.md

 * SenML unit: an existing SenML unit from the SenML units registry
-* scale, offset: two rational numbers, expressed in decimal (optionally, with a decimal exponent given) or as a fraction divided by a "/" character.
+* scale, offset: two rational numbers, expressed in decimal (optionally, with a decimal exponent given) or as a fraction represented using a "/" character to separate numerator and denominator.
 * Reference: where does the entry come from.

 Quantities expressed in the secondary unit can be converted into the